wp-plugins/ecampaign/readme.txt

 to one or more friends.
 7. The visitor adds email addresses and clicks on 'Send email to friends'.

+= Features =

+* Apart from the plugin options and one counter, no data is stored in the wordpress database.
+* Optional CAPTCHA support using http://www.phpcaptcha.org/.
+* Email addresses, zipcodes and UK postcodes are validated.
+* Optional verification of site visitor's email address.
+* Site visitor can be required to edit message, by removing optional guidance notes, before sending.
+* When enabled, a simple test mode diverts emails from the target address to the campaign email address.
+* There is only one block of content embedded into one page and user interaction is via AJAX.
+* All available error messages are passed back to the visitor.
+* Fields can be added/removed/rearranged and size changed.
+* Appearance customizable via CSS.
+* Email addresses displayed are antispammed.
+* I18n language translation support for server side messages.

 = Configurable Options =

 The site administrator can:

 * change the campaign email address.
+* change which fields appear in the form and their size.
 * change the size of the message area.
-* change which fields appear in the form and their size.
 * enable 1 or 2 additional checkboxes (e.g. to prompt the visitor for
 further campaign updates).
 * enable DNS checking of email addresses.

-= Features =

-* Apart from the plugin options, for good or bad, no data is stored in the wordpress database.
-* A simple test mode that diverts emails from the target address to the campaign email address.
-* There is only one block of content embedded into one page and user interaction is via AJAX.
-* Fields can be added/removed/rearranged and size changed.
-* Email addresses, zipcodes and UK postcodes are validated.
-* Appearance customizable via CSS.
-* Site visitor can be required to edit message, by removing optional guidance notes, before sending.
-* All available error messages are passed back to the visitor.
-* Email addresses displayed are antispammed.
-* I18n language translation support for server side messages.

 == Installation ==